How to buy a house before you turn 25

 Use the skimming trick

 When your Maintenance Loan, salary or even birthday money is paid, try to skim a set amount off the top of it – say, 10%.
-If you're confident you won't need this money again, shift it into your LISA, earn a bonus on top and take another step towards buying your first home.
+If you're confident you won't need this money again, shift it into your LISA.
+This way, you can earn a bonus on top and take another step towards buying your first home.

-However, if you're worried that you may run out of money before your next injection of cash, it's probably best to avoid putting your skimmings into your LISA.
-Once it's in there, you can only withdraw funds for very specific purposes (listed here).
+However, if you're worried that you may run out of money before your next injection of cash, it's probably best to avoid putting this money into your LISA.
+Once it's in there, you can only withdraw funds for very specific purposes.
 Instead, you could pop the money into an easy-access savings account.

 But whatever you do, make sure the money isn't in your main account.
-If it's still in there, you'll just be tempted to spend it, or possibly even forget that it was meant to be saved in the first place.
+If it's still in there, you'll just be tempted to spend it.
+Or you may even forget that it was meant to be saved in the first place.

 Make and save as much money as possible